compassionate professionals

 Funeral Director

-Anne first honed her hospitality skills during the 18 years she and her husband ran a restaurant in the mountains of Montana.
-Since graduating from the University of Minnesota's Mortuary Science program in 2015, she has been proud to be part of the Bradshaw team.
-She especially is proud of the way she and her colleagues work hard to provide the same high level of dignity and care for each and every family, across a wide range of cultural backgrounds and economic circumstances.
+Anne first honed her skills for hospitality during the 18 years she and her husband owned and operated a restaurant in the mountains of Montana.
+Since graduating from the University of Minnesota's Mortuary Science program in 2015, she has been thankful to be part of the Bradshaw team.
+She is proud of the way she and her colleagues work hard to provide the same high level of dignity and care for each and every family, across a wide range of cultural backgrounds and economic circumstances.

-Anne spends her time outside of work with her husband (now a Lutheran pastor) their two adult children and their rescue dog, Doug.
-In addition to serving on the board of the Minnesota Boychoir, she enjoys trying new restaurants and craft breweries, cycling and skiing, and is ever-hopeful she'll find more time to devote to those pursuits.
+Anne spends her time outside of work with her husband (now a Lutheran pastor), their adult children, and their rescue dog, Doug.
+She has recently retired from the board of directors for the Minnesota Boychoir, and currently sits on the advisory board of the University of Minnesota's Program of Mortuary Science.
+Anne sings with the Chrismon Chorale, enjoys trying new restaurants and craft breweries, and traveling, and is always grateful for more time spent with friends.

 Mikaela Wegscheid